Have you ever wondered how an upgrade is done in the Cosmos SDK? In this section you will find out how Cosmos SDK migrations are conducted.

 Because this player information and this leaderboard are stored somewhere in storage, you must introduce them in the new genesis:

-Conceptually, it is the new genesis because your actual genesis file did not contain any leaderboard.
+Conceptually, it is a hypothetical new v2 genesis because your actual genesis file did not contain any leaderboard.

 Finally, you must set a hard-coded leaderboard length: